 Julie Mehretu is co-organized by the Whitney and the Los Angeles County Museum of Art.
-The exhibition is curated by Christine Y. Kim, associate curator in contemporary art at LACMA, and Rujeko Hockley, assistant curator at the Whitney.
+The exhibition is curated by Christine Y. Kim, curator of contemporary art at LACMA, with Rujeko Hockley, assistant curator at the Whitney.

 Major support is provided by the Ford Foundation and The Andy Warhol Foundation for the Visual Arts.